-To consolidate the seven hypotheses and clarify the associations between the research variables, an integrative framework (hypothetic research model) has been developed (See Figure 1).
+Figure 1).
 This framework is informative in several ways.
-Firstly, a new concept of workplace gossip has been developed, comprising two dimensions: job-related gossip (JRG) and non-job-related gossip (NJG).
-Secondly, two antecedents of gossip are proposed: psychological contract violation and abusive supervision.
-Specifically, psychological contract violation predicts JRG and employee cynicism, whereas abusive supervision (AS) predicts both JRG, NJG and employee cynicism.
-Finally, JRG mediates the relationship between psychological contract violation and employee cynicism, and NJG does not mediate the relationship between abusive supervision and employee cynicism.
+First, a new concept of workplace gossip has been developed, comprising the two dimensions: JRG and NJG.
+Second, two antecedents of gossip are proposed: PCV and AS.
+Specifically, PCV predicts JRG and ECN, whereas AS predicts JRG, NJG and ECN.
+Finally, JRG mediates the relationship between PCV and ECN, and NJG does not mediate the relationship between AS and ECN.